Stock market today: Wall Street steadies after selloff as reports suggest US economy may be cooling

 It also offered some hints of sticky pressure on inflation, with prices paid by services companies rising last month at a similar rate as in August.

 Oil prices eased Wednesday to take some heat off inflation.
-Benchmark U.S. crude fell 2.9% to $86.64 per barrel.
+Benchmark U.S. crude tumbled 4.1% to $85.57 per barrel.
 It’s been pulling back since topping $93 last week.
-Brent crude, the international standard, lost 2.8% to $88.40.
+Brent crude, the international standard, lost 3.7% to $87.58.

 Prices for crude have been generally charging higher from $70 during the summer following announcements of cuts to production by some oil-producing countries.